vsfarrar/seismic_wg1p6/README.md

 * `n_missing_demographics`
 	* for each demographic group, lists how many students were missing information and were conservatively coded as 0.

+# Model Assumption Checks

+After a discussion at our SEISMIC Working Group meeting (11/8/2021), we discussed a need to check model assumptions and residuals.
+This includes checks of residual normality and heteroscedascity.
+Montserrat created code to check model assumptions, stored in the **/model _assumption _checks** folder.

+* Code: `/model_assumption_checks/assumptions_for_original_models.r`
+* Directions on how to run / interpret code: `/model_assumption_checks/Running-and-interpreting-assumptions.pdf`